 The Visarga U+0983 is frequently used in Bengali loanwords borrowed from Sanskrit and represents a sound very close to /h/.
 One could quote, as an example: দু:খ /duhkho/ sorrow, unhappiness (U+0926 U+0941 U+0983 U+0916).

 The Avagraha "ऽ" (U+09BD) creates an extra stress on the preceding vowel and is mainly used in Sanskrit or Maithili texts written in Bengali.
-It is rarely used in other languages using Bengali script In case of LGR, the Avagraha is not part of the repertoire as it is barred in the Maximal Starting Repertoire.
+It is rarely used in other languages using Bengali script.
+In case of LGR, the Avagraha is not part of the repertoire as it is barred in the Maximal Starting Repertoire.

 4. Overall Development Process and Methodology

 The Neo-Brahmi Generation Panel (NBGP) has been formed by members having experience in Linguistics (especially in NLP/Computational linguistics), Literature, Language History and Epigraphy.
 Under the Neo-Brahmi Generation Panel, Bengali and eight other scripts belonging to separate Unicode blocks are being taken up to assign a separate LGR for each.
 However, an attempt is made to ensure that the fundamental philosophy behind building those LGRs consistent with all other Brāhmī-derived scripts, especially with the Devanagari writing system.
-The present LGR will caters to multiple languages belonging to EGIDS scale 1 to 4 (see Table 4) that use Bengali script..
+The present LGR will caters to multiple languages belonging to EGIDS scale 1 to 4 (see Table 4) that use Bengali script.

 The following guiding principles are used in making decisions about Bengali LGR Code-points: